Hello Internet! This is the first entry of my blog. I

 Page Structure

-An actual blog entry will have the same structure, but only one article element.
+An actual blog entry will have the same

 Styling